Nicholasblatt/APIProjectForProduct/README.md

 Once you clone this repository, you will need Apache Maven to build the POM file here.
 Once you have Maven, you will want to download Tomcat and host a server on the environment of your choosing.

-You will then want to enter the project’s main directory and run a `mvn clean install` followed by `./mvnw clean spring-boot:run` to run the project.
+You will then want to enter the project’s main directory and run a `mvn clean install` followed by `chmod +x mvnw` to make the maven running file executable.
+Then you will want to run `./mvnw clean spring-boot:run` to run the project.
 Once this project is running you will have an API service running at `localhost:8080` (if Tomcat is running on the default port).

 The endpoints we have available are:
 GET /v1/products